For a better view, rotate to landScape - fine art PRINTS AVAILABLE SOON!

 As promised, I am finally doing a blog post on Chinatown!
 I went down there on Feb.
-7, the day before the Chinese New Year.
+7, the day before Chinese New Year.
 The place to my surprise was already in a celebratory mood then.
-Ongpin Street was closed to motorists because of the deluge of people most of whom appear to be from the locality/ vicinity but some were obviously not local... tourists.
+Ongpin Street was closed to motorists because of the deluge of people many of whom appear to be from the locality/ vicinity but some were obviously tourists.

-Chinese Lunar new year celebrations aren't complete without good luck charms.
-Luck to the Buddhist-Chinese generally follow certain themes/ characteristics: something red, round, sticky, and sweet to name a few.
-Hence, you see plants, fruits, cakes, pastries, and candy on street-sides and in front of doorways having one or more of them in form.
+Chinese Lunar New Year celebrations aren't complete without good luck charms.
+Luck to the Buddhist-Chinese generally follows certain themes/characteristics: something red, round, sticky, and sweet to name a few.
+Hence, you see plants, fruits, cakes, pastries, and candy on street sides and in front of doorways having one or more of them in form.

-We were there to dine in a restaurant I had read in the morning daily but I suppose that article and prior experience dining in the area had set my expectations too high for Mami or egg-noodle soup and Siopao or steamed pork buns.
-That was the first time I was let down dining in this area.
-They're not however bad but not exemplary either.
+We were there to dine in a restaurant I had read about in the morning daily, but I suppose that article and my prior experience dining in the area had set my expectations too high for Mami or egg-noodle soup and Siopao or steamed pork buns.
+That was the first time I felt let down dining in this area.
+They're not bad, however, but not exemplary either.

 Here are the sights as we walked to and from where we parked and ate.
 We also stopped by a mini Chinese grocery to pick up sun-dried peanuts and Tikoy or Nian Gao.